Palo Alto (PANW) Q2 FY7/26 Earnings Review

 Nikesh Arora CEO, Palo Alto Networks

 Whether by design or sheer dumb luck, the end result is what counts - and by that measure Palo Alto Networks (PANW) seems to have hit the nail on the head.
-From a strictly commercial imperative, to what is in today's age of autonomous agentic AI a potentially vital technical imperative, Palo Alto's pivot from discrete cybersecurity product vendor to a holistic platform provider ('platformization' in PANW-speak) is driving what promises to be a step-change in their market positioning and growth prospects.
+From a strictly commercial strategy, to what is in today's age of autonomous agentic AI a potentially vital technical imperative, Palo Alto's pivot from discrete cybersecurity product vendor to a holistic platform provider ('platformization' in PANW-speak) is driving what promises to be a step-change in their market positioning and growth prospects.

 This has not come without significant investments in expanding their capabilities, partly organically, but with most of the heavy lifting coming from a series of acquisitions, large and small.
 The net effect is the 'bulking-up' of Palo Alto Networks to rise to the challenge of expanding 'attack surfaces' and threats to infrastructure that come at machine speed.